paluh/purescript-pointed-list/README.md

   }
 ```

-It allows quickly move focus and update or replace value at the current position.
+It allows to quickly move focus and update or replace value at the current position.

 ## Operations